 Working in partnership with key stakeholders and anchor institutions across the region, the University plays pivotal role in coordinating, connecting, and enhancing the 'educational pipeline' to support the strategic development of local and regional knowledge economies and graduate retention.
-We are active members of several groups active across these areas including the Kirklees Economic Recovery Partnership, Town Centre Partnership, Sustainable Huddersfield and Kirklees Health and Social Care Partnership.

-The University is acquiring a major expansion site from the Council, which will house our new Health

-Innovation Campus, a key flagship asset in the local economic development corridor stretching from Station to Stadium.
+We are active members of several groups active across these areas including the Kirklees Economic Strategy Partnership, the Huddersfield Blueprint Town Centre Partnership, Sustainable Huddersfield and Kirklees Health and Social Care Partnership.
+The University has acquired a major expansion site from the Council, which will house our new Health Innovation Campus, a key flagship asset in the local economic development corridor stretching from Station to Stadium.
 We are a member of Huddersfield Unlimited, a public-private partnership dedicated to promoting the town of Huddersfield to increase business investment.
-We are also involved in the Globe Innovation Centre, a textile mill conversion in Slaithwaite, now repurposed as a grow-on space due to open in 2021, for companies including those based in our 3M Buckley Innovation Centre.

-The University is represented on the Mayoral Combined Authority and LEP committees for employment and skills; business innovation and growth; and the West Yorkshire Innovation Network (WYIN).
-We play an active role in shaping policy and delivery in these arenas, as well as in the West Yorkshire academic policy advisory forum Place-based Economic Recovery Network (PERN).
+The University is represented on the Mayoral Combined Authority and LEP committees including those for Employment and Skills; and Business, Economy and Innovation.

+We play an active role in shaping policy and delivery in these arenas, as well as in the West Yorkshire academic policy advisory forum Placebased Economic Recovery Network (PERN) and the Yorkshire Universities Policy and Communications Network.

 We contribute actively to discussions with senior local authority leaders to support evidence-based policy-making in addressing the challenges of 'levelling up' across our region and nationally.
 As an institution with deep industrial networks and collaborations, we have developed a strong capability for supply chain and productivity improvement, targeted at the region's engineering and manufacturing base.
-We will continue to play an active role in regional growth and regeneration, supporting innovation, skills, productivity and enterprise plans, as well as placebased recovery strategies for our communities.
+We will continue to play an active role in regional growth and regeneration, supporting innovation, skills, productivity and enterprise plans, as well as place-based recovery strategies for our communities.